 Hiring freelancers allows the company to have a more flexible team, one which can be scaled fast and modified when the need arises.
 This equips them to easily adapt to the changing needs of the market.

 This is invaluable to smaller companies that are looking to grow fast.
-Freelance developers allow them to keep up the pace on their build, while not having to take up the additional costs of hiring permanent employees, covered in the next point.
+Freelance developers allow them to keep up the pace on their build, while not having to take up the additional costs of hiring permanent employees.
+Our next point elaborates on this concept.

 There are a lot of factors that influence freelancer rates including:

 - Demand for the skill in the market